21 Healthcare Marketing Strategies To Attract More High Value Patients

 If you haven’t already, get started with an email marketing service.
 Choose the one that offers a free trial and has the best pricing and features for you, and you'll find that you are saving time because of features such as triggered email and campaign analytics.

-Read more about the components of a successful email marketing campaign: Email Marketing: An In-Depth Look at Medical Marketing Strategies for Dentists.
+Read more about the components of a successful email marketing campaign: An In-Depth Look at Email Marketing for Dentists.

 16. Create a sales funnel

 It's not every visitor that lands on your website that will buy right away.
 Most of them may not immediately need medical attention, but that doesn't mean they won't need it in the future.

 In fact, almost everyone would need to visit a doctor at some point in their life.

 So, the smartest thing to do here is to collect their details as outlined above AND create a sales funnel through which you can nurture leads and drive them through the conversion process until they're ready to visit you.

 Bonus tip: Browse a sample healthcare marketing plan or two.
 Browsing a healthcare marketing plan example will help you figure out how to execute your strategy.